dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 The LocalDate class has encapsulated instance fields to maintain the date to which it is set.
 Without looking at the source code, it is impossible to know the representation that the class uses internally.
 But, of course, the point of encapsulation is that this doesn't matter.
 What matters are the methods that a class exposes.

-Note

-Actually, the Date class also has methods to get the day, month, and year, called getDay, getMonth, and getYear, but these methods are deprecated.
+Note: Actually, the Date class also has methods to get the day, month, and year, called getDay, getMonth, and getYear, but these methods are deprecated.
 A method is deprecated when a library designer realizes that the method should have never been introduced in the first place.

 These methods were a part of the Date class before the library designers realized that it makes more sense to supply separate classes to deal with calendars.
 When an earlier set of calendar classes was introduced in Java 1.1, the Date methods were tagged as deprecated.
 You can still use them in your programs, but you will get unsightly compiler warnings if you do.
 It is a good idea to stay away from using deprecated methods because they may be removed in a future version of the library.

-Tip

-The JDK provides the jdeprscan tool for checking whether your code uses deprecated features of the Java API.
+Tip: The JDK provides the jdeprscan tool for checking whether your code uses deprecated features of the Java API.
 See https://docs.oracle.com/javase/9/tools/jdeprscan.htm for instructions.

-4.2.3 Mutator and Accessor Methods
+#### 4.2.3 Mutator and Accessor Methods

 Have another look at the plusDays method call that you saw in the preceding section: